Southern California Chronicle, November 2010, Pages 47-48

 By Pat and Samir Twair

 The U.S. Supreme Court's June 20 decision on Holder v.
-Humanitarian Law Project, making it a crime to provide any "material support" to an organization designated as "terrorist," has had a chilling effect on human rights, peacebuilding, development, aid, and civil liberties groups (see August 2010 Washington Report, p.
+Humanitarian Law Project, making it a crime to provide any "material support" to an organization designated as "terrorist," has had a chilling effect on human rights, peacebuilding, development, aid, and civil liberties groups (see August 2010 Washington Report on Middle East Affairs, p.
 19).

 Judge Ralph Fertig is president of the Humanitarian Law Project, the lead plaintiff in the first case challenging the PATRIOT Act to reach the Supreme Court (on appeal by Attorney General Eric Holder).
 Since the court's ruling, he has been explaining the ramifications of the decision at many public gatherings in Los Angeles.